Department Chair: Richard Callahan

 The Master of Public Administration (MPA) and the MPA with an emphasis in Health Services Administration (MPA/HSA) programs provide mid-career and aspiring professionals with an opportunity to obtain advanced managerial education applicable to a broad range of public sector, nonprofit, and health care organizations.
 The MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
-The program is designed to be completed in approximately 28 months.

 our graduates for public leadership by advancing a challenging curriculum while